 2nd-12th grade Modern/Jazz

-We are excited to introduce modern and jazz into our program.
+We love Modern and Jazz and the many years of fun, powerful, and worshipful dance pieces these styles have brought to our program.
 If you are in a modern/jazz class, that means we will be alternating between modern and jazz from week to week.
 Modern/Jazz is to expose dancers to all these dance forms as Dance for Joy grows and expands so dancers can get a feel of the different forms.
 These dance techniques are very different from one another but I think it is important to expose our Dance for Joy dancers to various forms of dance at this stage of our studio growth.
-Jazz is a classical dance form which emphasizes rthythm, powerful jumps and kicks, and sharp movement.
+Jazz is a classical dance form which emphasizes rhythm, powerful jumps and kicks, and sharp movement.
+Modern can include floor work and anything from sharp to flowing movement.
 Students in modern/jazz dance barefoot.
 All dancers in a modern/jazz class, must also take a ballet class.